 If you’re in love with a specific region, you can choose to create a deck with 40 cards of only that region.
 However, Legends of Runeterra encourages mixing regions.
 When building a deck you can combine any two regions’ cards and champions.
-Note that having a champion of a region is not a requirement to play that region’s cards: if you have 6 Freljord champions, you can still fill the rest of your deck with cards from any other region.
+Note that having a champion of a region is a requirement to play that region’s cards: if you have 6 Freljord champions, you can't fill the rest of your deck with cards from other regions.

 Sometimes when you’re building a deck, you think of too many options to include.
 Legends of Runeterra does allow you to include as many cards as you want in the first draft of your deck.
 You can save a deck with 50 cards, but you cannot play with it.
 You’ll have to cut back to 40 cards if you want to put your creation to the test.

 In case you stumble upon what is undoubtedly the most powerful Legends of Runeterra deck the world has ever seen, or if you just want your friends’ help with fine-tuning your deck, you can use the “share” function.
 Each deck has its own, unique string of code you can copy and paste.
 This automatically imports the entire list to your client.

 Naturally, you can’t play an imported list if you don’t have all the cards.
 Cards you’re missing copies of are highlighted red in the deck builder.
 If you right click a ‘red’ card you can see how many copies of the card you do have, and how many cards you may need to craft.